 Haskell: A Functional Love Story

-Ilya Peresadin is a Serokell software engineer and one of the company’s team leads who also teaches Haskell at ITMO, a well-known Russian university.
+Ilya Peresadin is a Serokell software engineer and one of the company’s team leads who also teaches Haskell at ITMO university.
 But just a couple of years ago he was a student attending a Haskell programming language course organized by ITMO together with Serokell.
 In this blog post, Ilya tells how he became a Haskell fan, what drives him to be a teacher and a developer at the same time, and why it is essential to share knowledge with young people.

 The ITMO Haskell Course